fiquu/project-template/README.md

-# project-template
+# template

 fiquu project template.
+Use this for new projects.